 Requirement for IE verification for the issuance of a PEEC

-The TSCA shall accept electronic certificate signing requests from Applicants (CSPs and/or intermediate CAs) over the TSa interface as defined in [ITU-T Q.3062].
-Upon receiving a certificate signing request (CSR), from an Applicant, the TSCA-RA, acting as a Registration Authority (RA), is required to automatically validate the IEs from the certificate signing request, using electronic interfaces (not manual processes).
-The TSCA-RA must verify that the applicant is authorized to operate within the international signalling exchange networks The list of required IEs to be submitted in the CSR is defined in Annex A of this Recommendation.
-Once all required IEs submitted in the CSR are verified as per E.RAA4QTSCA, the TSCA-CA, acting as a Certification Authority (CA), shall issue the Applicant a PEEC over the TSa interface as defined in [ITU-T Q.3062].
+The TSCA accepts electronic certificate signing requests from Applicants (CSPs and/or intermediate CAs) over the TSa interface as defined in [ITU-T Q.3062].
+Upon receiving a certificate signing request (CSR), from an Applicant, the TSCA-RA, acting as a Registration Authority (RA), validates the IEs from the certificate signing request, using electronic interfaces.
+The TSCA-RA verifies that the applicant is authorized to operate within the international signalling exchange networks in accordance with the national legal and regulatory framework of the issuing and operational jurisdictions.
+This is not discussed further in the Recommendation.

+Each CSR submitted to the TSCA-CA includes the TSCA-RA Identifier, referencing the registration authority instance responsible for the request.
+The Assignment Record associated with that TSCA-RA Identifier may be consulted by the TSCA system to obtain registry-maintained metadata such as eligibility attributes, jurisdictional scope, and status information.
+The Assignment Record information can be accessed through a structured data interface or registry query, ensuring consistency between the technical request and the registration data maintained by the TSCA-RA.

+The list of required IEs to be submitted in the CSR is defined in Annex A of this Recommendation.
+Once all required IEs submitted in the CSR are verified by the TSCA-RA, the TSCA-CA, acting as a Certification Authority (CA), shall issue the Applicant a PEEC over the TSa interface as defined in [ITU-T Q.3062].

+Signalling requirements for retrieval of Assignment Record information

+This clause specifies the signalling exchanges and information model used by a TSCA-CA and a TSCA-RA to retrieve Assignment Record data.
+The retrieval process operates over a secure management interface, denoted TSr, enabling query and response transactions between the TSCA-CA and TSCA-RA.
+The Assignment Record is the structured dataset returned by the TSCA-RA in response to a query containing a TSCA-RA Identifier or an Applicant Identifier.
+Its structure is defined below:

+Assignment Record structure